Raising a Concern

 Although we work very hard as a school, there are times when you may wish to raise a question or concern.
 So that we can deal with this in the most effective way, we have a protocol which we would ask that all parents follow.

 1. If the issue is regarding a Teaching and Learning aspect of your child's provision, please arrange to meet with the right class teacher by contacting the school office either by telephone on 01733 240480 or email firstname.lastname@example.org stating your specific query, giving a reasonable time for the teacher to respond given their teaching commitments.
 We will commit to responding within 24hours.
 It is not appropriate to discuss these issues on the playground as the teacher will not have the time to engage in a full conversation as they will be supervising their class.
 We ask that you respect the professionalism and wellbeing of the staff in this respect.
-If the issue is regarding Safeguarding, then please ask to speak to Mrs Allen (Designated Safeguarding Lead), Mrs Smallman or Mrs Turner who are the designated personnel for Safeguarding.
+If the issue is regarding Safeguarding, then please ask to speak to Mrs Smallman, Mrs king or Mrs Cole who are the designated personnel for Safeguarding.

 2. After meeting with the class teacher, please allow a reasonable time for your issue to be resolved.
 It may be that the teacher wishes to speak to a colleague, your child or other children.

-3. If, after point 1 and 2, you are still not satisfied with the outcome, please contact the school office and request a meeting with the Head of School, Mrs Smallman
+3. If, after point 1 and 2, you are still not satisfied with the outcome, please contact the school office and request a meeting with the Headteacher, Mrs Smallman

-4. If, after point 1, 2 3, you remain unsatisfied, then please contact the school office to request an appointment with the Executive Headteacher, Mrs Allen, at a time which is mutually convenient.
-It may not be possible to see Mrs Allen the same day and an appointment will not be offered, unless points 1-3 have been carried out.
+4. If, after point 1, 2 3, you remain unsatisfied, then please contact the school office to request an appointment with the Executive Headteacher, Mrs King, at a time which is mutually convenient.
+It may not be possible to see her the same day and an appointment will not be offered, unless points 1-3 have been carried out.

 In accordance with our Christian ethos we ask that all interactions with the school are positive, respectful and polite, recognising the professionalism and dedication of the staff.
 We will not tolerate any form of verbal or physical abuse or aggression.